Learn more about situations that other home buyers have faced near the close of escrow on a property purchase.

 The good news is, flood insurance is cheaper if you're not in a flood zone.
 Standard homeowners' policies don't cover damage from flooding, but flood insurance is available from the National Flood Insurance Program (www.floodsmart.gov).

-A faulty appraisal shouldn't and needn't derail your sale.
+A faulty appraisal shouldn't and needn't derail your purchase.
 Appraisers operate under a set of national rules known as the Uniform Standards of Professional Appraisal Practice, found on the Appraisal Foundation's website.
 They are expected to understand the nuances of the local market.
-If your appraiser doesn't (as is all too common), you have grounds upon which to demand that another appraiser be sent to evaluate the house you're planning to buy or sell.
+If your appraiser doesn't get it (as is unfortunately common), you have grounds upon which to demand that another appraiser be sent to evaluate the house you're planning to buy or sell.

 You might also look elsewhere for a loan, hoping to encounter a more generous appraiser.